zihuaye/3xsd/README.md

 If you want to use 3wdd, python-pytun, pyudt4, pycrypto, python-lzo are also needed.

-       yum install python-crypto2.6
+       yum install python-crypto2.6 python-lzo

-will quickly install pycrypto(probably do some 'linking' works).
+will quickly install pycrypto(probably do some 'linking' works) and lzo.
 The other two depended on pip install.

 Or, of cause you can let pip do it all for you: